anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   The integrity protection of certification request fields includes the public key because it is part of the data signed by the corresponding private key.
-  Yet note that for the above examples this is not sufficient to provide data origin authentication, i.e., proof of identity.
+  Yet note that for the above examples this is not sufficient to provide data origin authentication, i.e., proof-of-identity.
 This extra property can be achieved by an additional binding to the IDevID of the pledge.
   This binding to source authentication supports the authorization decision for the certification request.
 The binding of data origin authentication to the certification request may be delegated to the protocol used for certificate management.

-* Solution options for proof of identity: The certification request should be bound to an existing authenticated credential (here, IDevID) to enable a proof of identity and, based on it, an authorization of the certification request.
+* Solution options for proof-of-identity: The certification request should be bound to an existing authenticated credential (here, IDevID) to enable a proof of identity and, based on it, an authorization of the certification request.
   The binding may be achieved through security options in an